janjiss/sha_cache/README.md

 # ShaCache

 If you want to avoid heavy data processing for the same responses from 3rd party API?
-ShaCache allows you to do it by caching sha of responses
+ShaCache allows you to do it by caching sha of responses.
+After that you can skip data processing if data has not changed.

+# Note

+Still to test this working

 ## The problem

 1. You send request to server /user/profile.json and get following response:
     {"username": "Janis"}
 2. You do some processing based on that data
 3. You make request second time and response stays the same:
     {"username": "Janis"}